Meetups are the ‘secret weapon for your career’, according to HuffPost, a great way to open up opportunities and expand your networks.

 “As part of what we do at Tontine, we host meetups that provide knowledge, networking and additional support to our businesses and offer the wider business community a chance to see what’s happening here at Tontine.
 CENSIS IoT meetups are dynamic and welcoming and give businesses great access to the latest IoT information, industry leaders and innovators,” explains Pauline Wallace, Development Officer at Glasgow City Council.
 “I can recommend them.”

-To come along to our Glasgow IoT meetup on 13 September, please register.
+To come along to our next Glasgow IoT meetup – please register.
 It’s free, as are the pizza and drinks.